Tetramputechture/npp-rl/README.md

 The environment may also include:

 - Hazards that kill the player if they touch them.
+Currently, the only hazard is a mine.
 - Gold that the player can collect.

 An episode ends when the player reaches the goal, or dies.